The Best Running Shoes for Back Pain

 Running exercises and conditions the body.
 When you’re a runner saddled with low back pain, you need the best running shoes possible.
 Running can create new back problems or aggravate existing conditions.
 Good running shoes can absorb the stress and impact from repetitive foot strikes against the ground that compress the spine and tire the back muscles.
 For the average runner, stretching your core, calves, quadriceps, and hamstrings can warm-up the muscles prior to running.
 Running on softer surfaces can help with back pain, too.
-But choosing the correct running shoes for back pain is one of the most overlooked ways to solve this problem.
+But choosing the correct running shoes is one of the most overlooked ways to solve this problem.

 David Piggott, CPT, a certified personal trainer and running coach at PESFit in Virginia says choosing running shoes is based on each runner’s need.
 Runners with sciatica should first determine if the running impacts their pain.

 “Typically for a runner with sciatica, we must first evaluate and figure out if the cause [of their sciatica] is due to the impact of running or the impingement (compression) of nerves.
-If its impact related, is it due to the arch of the food collapsing and over pronating (foot flattening inwards), or over supinating (think lateral compression of the foot) thus causing higher impacts at the foot that work its way up the kinetic chain* to the hips and back,” says Piggott.
+If it's impact related, is it due to the arch of the foot collapsing and over pronating (foot flattening inwards), or over supinating (think lateral compression of the foot) thus causing higher impacts at the foot that work its way up the kinetic chain* to the hips and back,” says Piggott.